plaraje/Chromify/README.md

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to use the Software for personal and non-commercial projects without restriction, subject to the following conditions:

-1. Commercial projects using this Software must acquire a lifetime license for an amount of X$.
+1. Commercial projects using this Software must acquire a lifetime license for an amount of 7.99$.
 Please contact Plaraje at mat.demoya@gmail.com for more information on commercial licenses.

 2. Direct copying or cloning of the source code of this Software, whether in its original form or modified, is not permitted.